Unconscious bias training

 “If you want to change an organisation you need to tackle conscious bias, unconscious bias and structural bias.
 If you don’t tackle all three then the status quo will just reset itself” Tinu Cornish – diversity and inclusion specialist.

-We set ourselves the task to create an Unconscious Bias course that would raise awareness of the topic and challenge biased behaviours and ways of thinking.
+Only focusing on implicit bias, we set ourselves the task to create an unconscious bias course that would raise awareness of the topic and challenge biased behaviours and ways of thinking.

-As a starting point, we looked to the Equality Act 2010 that defines nine protected characteristics in people.
+We drew from the Equality Act 2010, that defines nine protected characteristics in people.
 It is unlawful to discriminate against someone at work based on one of these characteristics.
-We wanted our course to expand on this, and emphasise the proven benefits of a diverse team, which brings with it a greater range of skills, knowledge and viewpoints.
+We wanted our course to expand on this, and emphasise the proven benefits of a diverse team, which shows the learner that diversity brings with it a greater range of skills, knowledge and viewpoints.

 This training is not assessment based, instead we built this course with the learner’s self-reflection in mind.
 Unconscious bias is a natural part of life and human behaviour, and so our approach reflects this with the view to change behaviour or held biases without being accusatory and without judgement.

 To do this, we set up the course in two parts.
 The first part introduces the topic, using animation to explain the complex concept that is unconscious bias.
 We then ask learners to answer some quick-fire questions to mimic the way in which we all make rapid judgements about people.